AlvaroMenduina/POP_slicer/README.md

 We can use those PSFs to train a Neural Network so that it can recognize the Zernike coefficients of the underlying NCPA phase maps just by looking at the image PSFs.

+In order to avoid any degeneracy in the transformation from phase map to PSF intensity, we repeat the POP analysis for each phase including an additional defocus term.
+Thus, the images we pass to the NN containg pairs of _nominal_ and _defocused_ slicer PSFs, just like the one shown below.

 ![Alt text](examplePSF.png?raw=true "Title")